ChummiBear/ChummsOldNeovim/README.md

 ![nvim screenshot](nvim.png)

 ## Installation
 This only works in Neovim; however, it can be made to work in vim.
-The only thing really keeping it from working in standard vim is the code completion plugin.
+Coc and ToggleTerm are only Neovim.
+If you are using vim and want a terminal you can comment out ToggleTerm and uncomment vim-terminal (and change the keybind).
 There are a few requirements prior to using this config.
 The following need to be install on your system.

 * vim-plug